MAREK MIS / SCIENCE PHOTO LIBRARY MAREK MIS / SCIENCE PHOTO LIBRARY

 Apple stem.
 Polarised light micrograph of a section through the stem of a young apple (Malus domestica) tree plant.
-The centre of the stem, the pith, is at bottom.
+The centre of the stem, the pith, is at bottom left.
 Surrounding it is a ring of vascular bundles.
 Each ring contains phloem (green) and xylem cells (spaces in orange tissue), which transport carbohydrates and water around the plant respectively.
 Outside of this are bundles of thick-walled sclerenchyma cells (yellow) that provide structural support.
+Over-laying the stem's epidermis (orange) is the cuticle (purple).
 Magnification: x100 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.